-Machine Translation (MT), also known as automated, automatic or instant translation, is essentially (as you may expect) a process according to which a translation is entirely carried out by a computer.
+Machine Translation Post Editing (MTPE), also known as automated, automatic or instant translation, is essentially (as you may expect) a process according to which a translation is (initially at least) entirely carried out by a computer.
 It first appeared in the 1950s; however, nowadays it has become increasingly popular, due to the rise of translation demand.

 As stated in the presentation delivered during the Autumn Roadshow 2017 by SDL (provider of Trados Studio, the most common Computer Assisted Translation tool), 61% of translators believe MT to be crucial in order to be competitive in the industry, even though only 28% of them actually use of it.